-Species Life stage/ duration Concentration / test condition/ tested substance / solvent Vitellogeni n Fertility/ Fecundity Sec. sex characteristics others Positive control Referenc e Reliability Pimephales promelas Age: 8-9 months mature/ short-term reproductio n assay similar to OECD 229/ 21 days 10 I of water/ 48h static- renewal procedure/ 3 replicates with 4 males + 2 females each/ VTG induction in male: LOEC= 74 μg/I (5,272 to 18,020 μg VTG/mI - control males: 15 μg VTG/mI) at 3 μ g/l: dose- dep. inhibition of spermatogenesi s \rightarrow \uparrow spermatocytes and spermatides Ovaries: starting at 3 μ g/l: \uparrow number number of eggs spawned: (numbers) and they seemed less pronounced. no toxic side effects (i.e., lethargy, uncoordinat ed swimming, loss of equilibrium, hyperventi- lation Testis: histological response of 3-BC much like that observed with E2 and EE2: full inhibition of testicular develop- ment Kunz et al. (2006b) 1 - guideline study with minimal deviation s (semi- static instead of flow- through)
+Species Life stage/ duration Concentration / test condition/ tested substance / solvent Vitellogeni n Fertility/ Fecundity Sec. sex characteristics others Positive control Referenc e Reliability and 285 μg/l, (1ml DMF in 10 l of water/ 48h static- renewal procedure/ 3 replicates with 4 females + 2 males each/ VTG induction in male: LOEC= 74 μg/l (5,272 to 18,020 μg VTG/ml - control males: 15 μg VTG/ml) of spermatogenesi s → ↑spermatocytes and spermatides Ovaries: starting at 3 μg/l: ↑number tive number of eggs spawned: 74 μg/l and higher: male fish had dosedependent less tubercle (numbers) and they seemed less pronounced.
+At 285 μg/l males were visually not discernible from females, all but one had lost all tubercles no toxic side effects (i.e., lethargy, uncoordinat ed swimming, loss of equilibrium, hyperventi- lation Testis: histological response of 3-BC much like that observed with E2 and EE2: full inhibition of testicular develop- ment Kunz et al. (2006b) 2 - guideline study with deviation s (semi- static instead of flow- through)

-Holbech et al. (2002) conducted an in vivo Fish Assay with juvenile rainbow trout, Oncorhynchus mykiss, in two experiments.
-The temperature during the experiments was $15 \pm 1^{\circ}$ C and the photoperiod 12 h light per day.
+Holbech et al. (2002) conducted an in vivo fish assay with juvenile rainbow trout Oncorhynchus mykiss in two experiments.
+The temperature during the experiments was $15 \pm 1$ °C and the photoperiod 12 h light per day.
 80 L stainless steel tanks were used.
 In experiment 1 the trout were given intraperitoneal injections of 3-BC on day 0, 3 and 6 and in experiment 2 the injections were given on day 10 also.
-Experiment 1 contained 5 groups of 10 fish each except in the positive control 17β -Estradiol (E2) (5 fish with 683 μg E2/kg/injection).
-In experiment one, 27, 205 or 410 mg 3-BC/kg/injection were injected with peanut oil (vehicle control).
-In experiment two, 8 groups of 10 fish were used.
+Experiment 1 contained 5 groups of 10 fish each except in the positive control $17\beta$ -Estradiol (E2) (5 fish with 683 μg E2/kg/injection).
+In experiment 1: 27, 205 or 410 mg 3-BC/kg/injection were injected with peanut oil (vehicle control).
+In experiment 2: 8 groups of 10 fish were used.
 The trout were injected with peanut oil (vehicle control), 683 μg E2/kg/injection (positive control), 2.7, 8.2, 14, 27, 68 or 137 mg 3-BC/kg/injection.
-The experiment two was conducted until day 14.
-The Vitellogenin concentration was quantified by a direct non-competitive sandwich ELISA.
-All three doses of injected 3-BC in experiment 1 resulted in significant Vitellogenin responses.
+The experiment 2 was conducted until day 14.
+The vitellogenin concentration was quantified by a direct non-competitive sandwich ELISA.
+All three doses of injected 3-BC in experiment 1 resulted in significant vitellogenin responses.
 There were no significant differences among the hepatosomatic indexes (HSI) from any of the groups.
 Experiment 2 was conducted to derive a LOEC.
-At day 0 the Vitellogenin values did not differ among groups.
-A clear relationship between the doses of injected 3-BC and measured Vitellogenin was seen at day 3 after one injection.
+On day 0 vitellogenin values did not differ among groups.
+A clear relationship between the doses of injected 3-BC and measured vitellogenin was seen on day 3 after one injection.
 Significant differences from the control group, i.e. LOEC on day 3, 6, 10 and 14 were obtained at doses of 68, 27, 27 and 27 mg 3-BC/kg/d.
-At these concentrations the Vitellogenin concentration was twice the highest concentration observed in all groups at day 0 and in the control group throughout the experiment.
-The ED{50} was 16 mg 3-BC/kg/injection on day 3 and 20.2 mg 3-BC/kg/injection on day 14.
-The Vitellogienin concentration for 68 and 134 mg 3-BC/kg/injection and 683 μg E2/kg/injection at day 14 was 10,000 μg VTG/ml plasma (day 0: 0.100 μg VTG/ml plasma).
+At these concentrations vitellogenin concentration was twice the highest concentration observed in all groups on day 0 and in the control group throughout the experiment.
+The ED50 was 16 mg 3-BC/kg/injection on day 3 and 20.
+2 mg 3-BC/kg/injection on day 14.
+Vitellogenin concentration for 68 and 134 mg 3-BC/kg/injection and 683 μg E2/kg/injection on day 14 was 10,000 μg VTG/ml plasma (day 0: 0.100 μg VTG/ml plasma).